liveahero-wiki/liveahero-wiki.github.io/_charas/toshu.md

 lose = "Guu...I'm halfway to my aspiration...<br>I'm sorry..."
 assist = "Leave it to me!"
 assisted = "I appreciate it!"
-loveIndexMax = "Hmm…You are a very interesting fellow.<br>When I'm with you, my swordmanship also get sharper.<br>That's why...um...don't leave me."
+rankMax = "My armor…!?
+Is this your power too?<br>Hm, it can’t be helped then.<br>As long as you do not dissapoint me, I will serve you." loveIndexMax = "Hmm…You are a very interesting fellow.<br>When I'm with you, my swordmanship also get sharper.<br>That's why...um...don't leave me."
 APPRECIATION = "You're not confident in your physical strength, are you?
 After all ... your expertise lies in other fields.
 Here, I've prepared some tea.
 Take a break."
 DAILY = "Hn, is it finally time to go?
 I was tired of maintaining my armor.
 Let's go then, off to war."